benhoff/blog/content/pyqt-hello-world.rst

 That's it!
 You should see a small window open up.
 We've got the "Hello World" version for GUI programming.

-Next time, we'll talk about some choices for our central widget design.
+Now, let's talk about `some choices for our central widget design`_.

+.. _`some choices for our central widget design`: {filename}/qt-interface-design.rst
 .. _QApplication: http://doc.qt.io/qt-5/qapplication.html
 .. _QMainWindow: http://doc.qt.io/qt-5/qmainwindow.html
 .. _`documentation is awesome`: http://doc.qt.io/qt-5/qmainwindow.html#details